CoreModels

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Indirectly suggests when to use another tool ('list templates with get_mixins_and_relation_groups') but does not explicitly state when to use this tool versus alternatives or any prerequisites.
+The description provides guidance on how to use relationGroupId by referencing a sibling tool to list templates, but does not explicitly state when to use this tool versus alternatives or when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.